Snorting Seroquel: Dangers Of Seroquel Insufflation

 Withdrawal From Seroquel

-If a person becomes addicted to Seroquel and stops the drug suddenly, they may develop suicidal thoughts and other adverse side effects.
+Antidepressant (SSRI) drugs such as Seroquel affect serotonin levels and dopamine receptors in the brain and are known to cause noticeable withdrawal symptoms.
+If people become addicted to Seroquel and stop the drug suddenly, they may develop suicidal thoughts and other adverse side effects.

 Seroquel withdrawal symptoms may include: